Is it Ockham or Occam?

 In mathematics, where each assumption introduces a possibility of error, any assumption that does not improve the explanation is removed, since keeping it would only increase the risk of mistakes.

-The principle is also applied in evolutionary biology, psychology, religion, penal theory, and, of course, in probability theory and statistics, fields that some mathematicians argue gave rise to Occam’s razor.
+The principle is also applied in evolutionary biology, psychology, religion, penal theory, probability theory, and statistics.

 The principle is also applied in medicine.
-As Dr. Woodward, a Nobel Prize winner in Medicine, advised: “When you hear hoofbeats, think horses, not zebras,” a reminder that common causes should be considered before rare ones when forming a diagnosis.
+The well-known clinical reminder, “When you hear hoofbeats, think horses, not zebras,” captures it well.
+Common causes should be considered before rare ones when forming a diagnosis.

 Over the years, some mathematicians have criticized the principle for oversimplification and warned against reducing complexity to the point of inadequacy, arguing that attempting to solve a problem with less than what was required was futile.